romeerez/orchid-orm/packages/docs/src/guide/query-builder-callbacks.md

 ## beforeDelete, afterDelete

-`beforeDelete` and `afterDelete` callbacks will run only on delete query:
+`beforeDelete` and `afterDelete` callbacks will run only on the delete query:

 ```ts
 await Table